john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ```

 ------
-### And refactor to clean up the code and reduce duplication with Intermediate function inheritance.
+### And refactor to reduce duplication with Intermediate function inheritance.
 ------
 Once you have your inheritance chain setup correctly, you can now create multiple objects that will have a working inheritance chain.
 However, when you reset the constructor for each object you create, this creates a bit of clutter than can be reduced with a "extend"-ing intermediate function.
 To do this, you simply need to create a new function and encapsulate the logic from the previous steps into this new function.
+This function is called *intermediate function inheritance*.
 ```JavaScript
   function extend(Child, Parent) {
     Child.prototype = Object.create(Parent.prototype);